 Botox also treats some other aspects of your facial appearance.
 It can be used to turn up the corners of your mouth, giving you a more pleasant resting face.
 If you have chin dimples you dislike, Botox can help with this as well.

-Outside of anti-aging, Botox has a few more unique purposes as well.
-For people who want to reduce underarm sweat, we can inject Botox into precise areas in the underarms.
+Outside of anti-ageing, Botox has a few more unique purposes as well.
+For people who want to reduce excessive underarm sweat, we can inject Botox into precise areas in the underarms.
 In the same way that it blocks nerve signals to keep muscles from contracting, Botox blocks the nerve signals that stimulate your sweat glands.

 Another increasingly common use for Botox is thinning the jawline in specific cases.
-People who grind their teeth often tend to develop a wide jawline from the muscle stimulation.
+People who grind their teeth often tend to develop a wide jawline from muscle stimulation.
 When Botox is injected into these muscles, it relaxes them and gives the jawline a slimmer look.

-What Do Dermal Fillers Treat?
+What do Dermal Fillers treat?